juju/docs/src/en/controllers-backup.md

 ## The Juju controller

-Juju provides commands for recovering a controller in case of breakage or in the case where the controller ceases to exist, whether by accidental or deliberate means.
+Juju provides commands for recovering a controller in case of breakage or in the case where the controller no longer exists.

 The current state is held within the 'controller' model.
-Therefore, all backup commands need to operate within that model, either by using the `-m` (model) option, or by ensuring the current model is the 'controller' model.
+Therefore, all backup commands need to operate within that model explicitly (`-m` option) or by ensuring the current model is the 'controller' model.

+In the provided example commands, both the controller name and the 'controller' model are expressed explicitly.
+Due to the delicate nature of data backup operations, this method is highly recommended.

 ### Creating a backup